orjanbp/wc5etools/README.md

     1. **`/components`**: Reusable components that are unique for an application are contained here.

     2. **`/stores`**: Each app has its data stores placed in a /stores/ folder within that app directory.

+    2. **`/utils`**: This directory contains functions important to the app, that are self-contained enough to extract to their own files.
+Separate from components, as they export functions -- not JSX elements.

     2. **`/views`**: This directory contains all components inside an application that are composed views, rather than reusable components.
 Two different views of the same Bestiary app page, for example.